This is your At Home CrossFit Gym Buyers Guide. AKA the holy bible of At Home CrossFit Gym Buyers Guide’s. If you disagree… bring it!

 However, there is a downside to the RPM ropes.
 The cables will break from time to time.
 It’s just the nature of their ropes, and because of this, you should buy a few extra cables (they are only a few bucks).

-Having tried a number of different brands of rings, and would recommend going with the Rogue Wood Rings.
+Having tried a number of different brands of rings, I would recommend going with the Rogue Wood Rings.
 They are the rings that you’re the most likely to see at other gyms (or competitions), and they are very durable and have never needed to be replaced.
+You might think the metal or plastic rings would be better, but (trust me) they are not!

 The cool thing about having some rings is, they aren’t very expensive, you can hang them all over the place (trees, playgrounds, etc.), and you can do ring rows, pull-ups, muscle ups, and more with them.